This article on Tips for Flying with a Baby was written by baby travel expert Celine Brewer and may contain affiliate links.

 Here are our tips for changing diapers on a plane:

-It’s best to have them easy to grab at the top of your carry-on by putting a pack of wipes, diaper, change mat and extra change of clothes in a Ziploc bag or diaper changing clutch.
-You can grab diaper changing essentials, baby and be on your way.
+Pack your a pack of wipes, diaper, change mat and extra change of clothes in a Ziploc bag or diaper changing clutch near the top of your carry-on bag.
+This allows you to grab your diaper changing essentials, baby and be on your way.

 Make sure you change your baby’s diaper right before you board the plane.
 You just never know how long you’ll be waiting for those seatbelt lights to come off and you can get up again.